Arts and crafts materials on a table.

 celebrating black futures month

-For Black Futures Month 2024, we offer a Visual Arts program specifically for February: screen-printing!
-In this full-day program, students will explore how textile arts have impacted social change across diverse communities and use this as inspiration to design and screen-print their own wearable patch, bringing awareness to a social justice issue that is of […]
+In Partnership with KUUMBA, we offer this screen-printing program for February!
+In this full-day program, students will explore how textile arts have impacted social change across diverse communities and use this as inspiration to design and screen-print their own wearable patch, bringing awareness to a social justice issue that is of importance to them.

 Read more »